 \section{Problem description}

-For the remainder of the paper we use the following model to motivate our method and for theoretical analysis.
-In section \ref{secnumerical} we assess performance under various misspecified models.
+To motivate our method and allow for theoretical analysis, we consider the following model for the remainder of the paper.
+In Section \ref{secnumerical} we assess performance under various misspecified models.
 Suppose we observe $n\geq 2$ independent multivariate Gaussian variables

 where $\mu_{v} \in \RR^p$ and $W_{v} \sim \N_p(0, \sigma^2I)$ for $v \in [n]$.
 Assume that there are $J\geq 0$ changepoints $0<\eta_1 < \ldots < \eta_J<n$ such that